matheusvxf/matheusvxf.github.io/_pages/about.md

 </style>

-Matheus Venturyne Xavier Ferreira is a Postdoctoral Fellow in Computer Science at [Harvard John A. Paulson School Of Engineering And Applied Sciences](https://www.seas.harvard.edu/).
-He holds a PhD (2022) and a MA (2018) in Computer Science from [Princeton University](https://www.princeton.edu/) and a BS in Computer Engineering (2016) from [Federal University of Itajubá](https://en.unifei.edu.br/).
-His research interests are in market design, information security, cryptography and algorithmic game theory.
-His research contributes towards the design of transparent digital platforms.
-For example, how can we design auctions where auctioneers cannot benefit from cheating and bidding with a fake identity?
+Matheus Venturyne Xavier Ferreira is a Postdoctoral Fellow in Computer Science at [Harvard John A. Paulson School of Engineering and Applied Sciences](https://www.seas.harvard.edu/).
+He holds a PhD (2022) and a MA (2018) in Computer Science from [Princeton University](https://www.princeton.edu/) and a BS in Computer Engineering (2016) from the [Federal University of Itajubá](https://en.unifei.edu.br/).
+His primary research interests are in market design, algorithmic economics, cryptography, and information security.
+He is particularly interested in how one can build trust by building platforms that have the incentive to follow their own specification.
+For example, auctions are the main building block of how we transact on eBay or how Google sells advertising; however, it is impossible to know whether or not a self-interested auctioneer is also shill bidding, i.e., bidding in their auction with a fake identity.
+His research shows this kind of manipulation is not inevitable, and one can design auctions that are credible by design.

 His honors include a [CNS Prize for Excellence in Networking](https://cns.ucsd.edu/cns-students-portal/cns-espresso-prize-for-excellence-in-networking/) from UC, San Diego (2014), a Dean's Grand from [Princeton Graduate School](https://gradschool.princeton.edu/) (2016-2021), a [LATinE Fellowship](https://engineering.purdue.edu/Engr/Trailblazers) (2020) from Purdue College of Engineering, and an [Award for Excellence](https://engineering.princeton.edu/news/2020/12/03/award-excellence-honors-graduate-student-achievement) from Princeton School of Engineering (2020).
 Matheus is from Itabira, which is known as the Brazilian capital of poetry.

 [I'm in the job market for 2023](mailto:matheus@seas.harvard.edu){: .btn}